Table of Contents

 Have you ever wondered why?
 Well, the short answer is the primary keys.
 The long answer is that the advantages of a primary key are the starting point of all database systems.
 Without primary keys, databases wouldn’t work as they work now, or to be precise, wouldn’t function at all.

-If you are curious to learn about SQL, full-stack development, check out IIIT-B & upGrad’s PG Diploma in Full Stack Software Development which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are curious to learn about SQL, full-stack development, check out IIIT-B & upGrad’s Executive PG Program in Full Stack Software Development which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.